Ipswich Water Works Company

 The Ipswich Water Works Company was formed by the merger of nine private water companies in 1854.
-The previous year the proposal by Ipswich Corporation to gain control of the rights to supply water to the town had been met by protests from residents and water suppliers.
+The previous year, the proposal by Ipswich Corporation to gain control of the rights to supply water to the town had been met by protests from residents and water suppliers.

 The company was bought by Ipswich Corporation in 1892, who then turned it into the Ipswich Corporation Waterworks.
+In 1972, the Ipswich Corporation Waterworks was merged with other water companies in the region to create the Anglian Water Authority.

 Constituent companies

 The constituent companies when the IWWC was founded included: